 A perfect balance is 70% useful content that helps the audience solve problems, educates them, and entertains them.
 The other 30% should be a mixture of information about your products and services and links back to your business website.

 Humor is crucial in keeping the community alive though you need to keep things in check not to cross the offensive line with your funny posts.
 Understand your audience to create humorous posts that are specific to them.

 Posts that target the inner self-worth sense or address important point of views that the audience identify with, will generate great responses.
 Always stay clear of political and negative views as this might come out wrong.
 Keep the posts authentic and encouraging trough memes, photos and posts to build a connection between your business brand and your audience.

 To conclude, it is crucial that you keep things real and always be authentic in showing your audience that you understand their problems and their needs.
 Always be precise and clear using videos, posts, photos, links and calls to action.
 This is the kind of advice that you will get from a professional marketer when you are dealing with online marketing only that the above guidelines are specifically geared towards the business post on Facebook.

-The next time you want to post anything on your Business Facebook page, keep the 6 points above in mind.
+The next time you want to post anything on your Business Facebook page, keep the 6 points above in mind, and make sure to contact Florin IT & Service i Hudiksvall if you need help optimizing your page.
 If you obey these important elements, your posts have a chance of attracting a large audience through shares, likes and comments and since Google loves this, the links to your website will have a better value and your business website will be ranked better.